-This guidance is based on available evidence and expert opinion Produced by the Association of Chartered Physiotherapists in Cardiac Rehabilitation www.acpicr.com

-This leaflet is not intended to replace the advice that your doctor or cardiac rehabilitation team give you based on their expert knowledge of your condition.

-Due for review 2020
+This guidance is based on available evidence and expert opinion.
+Produced by the Association of Chartered Physiotherapists in Cardiovascular Rehabilitation.
+This leaflet is not intended to replace the advice that your doctor or CR team give you based on their expert knowledge of your condition.
+Due for review 2026. www.acpicr.com